It’s time to unleash your inner football genius and dive into the exhilarating world of NFL fantasy football.

-Whether you’re beginning your fantasy league journey for the first time or are already a seasoned veteran, our guide will help you make the most of this year’s NFL season.
-We’ll outline the different types of leagues you can join and the best resources to help you along the way.
+But whether you’re beginning your fantasy league journey for the first time or are already a seasoned veteran, our guide will help you make the most of this year’s NFL season.

 The first step in fantasy football is selecting the right platform.
-We’ve highlighted the most popular fantasy sports websites that offer the best fantasy football games in the table below.
+In the table below, we’ve highlighted the most popular fantasy sports websites that offer the best fantasy football games.

 Site | Free-to-play leagues | Pay-to-play leagues | Key features | Details |